Latest Posts

 Stabilized wood has been thoroughly dried and then permeated with resin under vacuum.
 This makes it harder and denser while maintaining the natural beauty of the wood, especially in burls with brittle or porous knots prone to exploding.
 It’s extra durable and resistant to heat and humidity.
 It is less likely to warp, shrink or break than untreated turned wood and is perfect for making things that might be handled roughly like rings, utensil handles and custom pens.

 You can purchase both natural and dyed pen blanks that are stabilized or if you’re feeling adventurous you can do it yourself.
-With the right equipment you can fine-tune your wood turning techniques for maximum personality and style, making a completely handmade item from scratch.
+With the right equipment, you can fine-tune your wood turning techniques for maximum personality and style, making a completely handmade item from scratch.

 When to use stabilized wood for turning